-e.
-Temporary Arresting Gear (BAK-12 equivalent):
+4. Temporary Arresting Gear (BAK-12 or equivalent or M-31):

-- 1) Mobile arresting gear can be installed on a temporary basis (i.e., for an air show) to provide hook-equipped aircraft with an arresting gear to use in case of emergency.
+- a.
+Mobile arresting gear can be installed on a temporary basis (i.e., for an air show) to provide hook-equipped aircraft with an arresting gear to use in case of emergency.
 ACC/A3TA builds an annual schedule for air shows that require a temporary arresting gear to host the USAF, USN, or USMC hook-equipped aircraft.
 For scheduling or technical installation questions, contact the ACC/A3TA temporary arresting gear scheduler.
-(See contact information in Atch 11). - 2) F-22, F-16: When utilized, temporary arresting gear may be either a USAF or ANG-installed BAK-12 Expeditionary (EXPED) or Mobile Aircraft Arresting System (MAAS), or a Marine-installed M-31 Expeditionary Arresting Gear System (EAGS). - 3) F-35: When utilized, temporary arresting gear must be a USAF or ANGinstalled BAK-12 system.
-The USAF F-35A is not certified to use the Marineinstalled M-31 system.
+(See contact information in Atch 11). - b.
+F-22, F-16: When utilized, temporary arresting gear may be either a USAF or ANG-installed cable (not a net or a web) arresting system with a BAK-12 rotary brake Expeditionary (EXPED) or equivalent system or Mobile Aircraft Arresting System (MAAS), or a Marine-installed M-31 Expeditionary Arresting Gear System (EAGS). - c.
+F-35: When utilized, temporary arresting gear must be a USAF or ANG-installed cable (not a net or a web) arresting system with a BAK-12 rotary brake system or equivalent.
+The USAF F-35A is not certified to use the Marine-installed M-31 system.

-4) Temporary Arresting Gear Scheduling:
+5. Temporary Arresting Gear Scheduling:

-- a) ACC/A3TA builds the list of air shows that require a temporary arresting gear for the ACC Single-ship Demo Teams, Thunderbirds, and Blue Angels, and forwards it to the USAF Prime BEEF units, ANG RED HORSE Squadrons, and Marine Expeditionary Teams to maximize installation efficiency. - b) Once all applicable installations have been assigned, ACC/A3TA will inform air shows which USAF, ANG, or Marine Team will be installing the temporary arresting gear for their show.
+- a.
+ACC/A3TA builds the list of air shows that require a temporary arresting gear for the ACC Single-ship Demo Teams, Thunderbirds, and Blue Angels, and forwards it to the USAF Prime BEEF units, ANG RED HORSE Squadrons, and Marine Expeditionary Teams to maximize installation efficiency. - b.
+When applicable installations have been assigned an installation team, ACC/A3TA will inform air shows which USAF, ANG, or Marine Team will be installing the temporary arresting gear for their show.

-5) Certifying a Temporary Arresting Gear
+6. Certifying a Temporary Arresting Gear

-a) The Marine M-31 system is self-certifying and does not need an aircraft to perform a certification engagement once it's been installed (although the Blue Angels and other aircraft often elect to certify it).

-- b) The USAF and ANG temporary arresting gear requires a tail hook equipped aircraft to perform a certification engagement to bring the arresting system into service. - c) The Blue Angels will normally certify any of the temporary arresting gear that are installed for their use.
+- a.
+The Marine M-31 system is self-certifying and does not need an aircraft to perform a certification engagement once it's been installed (although the Blue Angels and other aircraft often elect to certify it). - b.
+The USAF and ANG temporary arresting gear requires a tail hook equipped aircraft to perform a certification engagement to bring the arresting system into service. - c.
+The Blue Angels will normally certify any of the temporary arresting gear that are installed for their use.
 As a last resort, the Thunderbirds may certify the temporary arresting gear that is installed for their use at the show site, but will not normally send an aircraft to another location to certify it.
-ACC's F-35, F-22 and F-16 Demo Teams will not certify a temporary arresting gear, due to the potential for damage to the aircraft and the potential to lose the spare aircraft for their demo. - d) Air shows are responsible to find a tail hook-equipped aircraft to certify a system installed by the USAF or ANG.
+ACC's F-35, F-22 and F-16 Demo Teams will not certify a temporary arresting gear, due to the potential for damage to the aircraft and the potential to lose the spare aircraft for their demo. - d.
+Air shows are responsible to find a tail hook-equipped aircraft to certify a system installed by the USAF or ANG.
 Aircraft with low tails are unlikely to do a certification due to potential damage.
-The best aircraft for certification are the F-18, F-15C/D or F-15E. - e) NOTE: Installing a MAAS on a runway less than 8,000 ft limits which aircraft can certify it.
-Most USAF and ANG Wing policies do not allow planned landings on runways less than 8,000 ft unless a certified arresting gear is already in place and operational so you may encounter challenges finding wings to certify the arresting gear on runways less than 8,000 ft.
-Contact A3TA per para 1.e.1). above for assistance if you encounter an issue getting installed gear certified. - 2.
-F-22 and F-35 Demo Aircraft: The minimum runway size for the F-22 and F-35 is 7,000 ft by 75 ft.
-To perform a demo, all show sites or staging locations for the F-22 or F-35 must have the following: - a.
-Suitable arresting gear on site or on a minimum 7,000 ft runway within 80 NM of both the staging location and the show site. - b.
-If suitable arresting gear is not available, the air show must have a temporary arresting gear installed on site or on a runway meeting the above criteria. - 3.
-F-16 Demo Aircraft: The minimum runway size for the F-16 is 7,000 by 75 ft.
-To perform a demo, the following requirements must be met: - a.
-If the show-site runway or staging location runway is less than 10,000 ft, there must be a suitable arresting gear at a runway within 80 NM of both the staging location and the show site. - b.
-If the show site or staging location runway is at least 10,000 ft in length, an arresting gear is not required.
+The best aircraft for certification are the F-18, F-15C/D or F-15E.

+NOTE: Installing a temporary arresting gear on a runway less than 8,000 ft limits which aircraft can certify it.
+Most USAF and ANG Wing policies do not allow planned landings on runways less than 8,000 ft unless a certified arresting gear is already in place and operational, so you may encounter challenges finding wings to certify the arresting gear on runways less than 8,000 ft.
+Contact the A3TA scheduler listed in Atch 11 for assistance if you encounter an issue getting installed gear certified.